albazarova/sbi_intro/README.md

 ### Working with ray cluster

-An example of how to submit jobs with ray backend is available withing the folder `ray_cluster`
+An example of how to submit jobs with ray backend for distributed training is available withing the folder `ray_cluster`

 Use `source ray_env/activate.sh` to activate the corresponding environment.
 Then use the batch script `run_ray_on_slurm.sbatch` in order to submit an example script `ray_joblib.py`